AdamLeyshon/taraffic-vm/src/rgal/rgal.md

 | SRC    | `R`, `#`, `#` | Shift Right into Register, Accumulator Carry | Shift the bits of operand 2 right by operand 3 places and store the result in operand 1, carry bits to `A` |             |

 #### Rotate operations

-Rotating bits by more than seven places makes little sense since the register is only eight bits wide.

 | Opcode | Operands      | Description                                                                              | Cycle Count |
 |--------|---------------|------------------------------------------------------------------------------------------|-------------|